 - Gerry Dance (NZ Transport Agency) and Wayne Newman (Cresmere Consulting Ltd) - co-convenors of the Active Modes Infrastructure Group.

-The group records its thanks to Bill Greenwood (New Zealand Transport Agency), convenor of the National Level Crossings Working Group, who has been a long-serving and tireless member of the Steering Group and retired in June 2014, and Peter Bailey (Porirua City Council), the previous convenor of the group and a long-serving member, and Fiona Knight, who was instrumental in establishing the RCA Forum and the long-time convenor of the National Stock Effluent Working Group.
+Jim Paterson (Western Bay of Plenty District Council and RCA Forum Finance Convenor) and Don Cameron (Mayor, Ruapehu District Council and Co-chair of the RCA Forum) also regularly attend meetings of the group.
+The group records its thanks to Bill Greenwood (New Zealand Transport Agency), convenor of the National Level Crossings Working Group, who was a long-serving and tireless member of the Steering Group and retired in June 2014, Murray Hasler (Central Otago District Council, formerly Gore District Council) and Peter Bailey (Porirua City Council) as convenors of the group and long-serving members, and Fiona Knight, who was instrumental in establishing the RCA Forum and the long-time convenor of the National Stock Effluent Working Group.

 Wayne Newman is the executive officer of the Steering Group (contact at email@example.com).

 The Group provides regular update reports to the Executive and presentations to the Forum meetings.
 See also the Group's Meetings page.

 The future national vehicle fleet (particularly urban public and personal transport) is looking increasingly likely to be composed of low-emission or electric vehicles.
 Planning for the needs of this fleet is already occurring.
 One important aspect of this will be the potential provision of charging infrastructure in public places.
 The Steering Group coordinated a late submission from the RCA Forum on the potential provision of electric vehicle charging infrastructure within the road corridor in a recent consultation by MBIE.
 See submission on EV Charging Infrastructure.